Steiner-254/aws-reStart/Week 2/Day2.md

 ## Other Useful Linux Commands
 - history
 - !xxx where `xxx` is a number for a command shown from the `history` command.

+# Editing Files in Linux
+- You will learn how to:•Explain basic commands of the Vim file editor•Explain basic commands of the GNU nano file editor•Explain basic commands of the gedit file editor

+## Vim text editor
+- This section introduces Vim and demonstrates some of the most widely used commands.
+-